 The SSL Certificate

-SSL certificates encrypt the connection between a client and server.
+SSL certificates encrypt the connection between a client and a server.
 Getting your own SSL certificate is not as hard as you think – you can actually get one for free with Let’s Encrypt.

 Let’s Encrypt is a relatively new authority when it comes to SSL certificates – their ultimate goal is to eliminate all manual processes required to obtain a certificate.
 With Let’s Encrypt the whole process is automated and finished in just a couple of minutes.
 You can also get a certificate through your server hosting company or web hosting provider.

 Unfortunately, Brotli is only supported by Firefox and Chrome at the moment but other major browsers will follow soon.
 Major servers such as Node.js, Apache and Nginx all require a packet installation – there’s no server offering Brotli by default at the moment.

 A Content Delivery Network or CDN for short is a set of servers located in different parts all around the world.
 These servers all contain a replica of your website and all its assets – software, videos, images, etc.